chaohanch/chaohanch.github.io/_pages/about.md

     <img src="https://chaohanch.github.io/images/laryngeal_icon.jpg" alt="Project Image">
     <div class="content">
         <h3>Categorical encoding and phonetic cue weighting</h3>
         <p>Not all phonetic cues are created equal—at least not in the brain.
-Speech contrasts like voicing are signaled by multiple phonetic cues, such as voice onset time (VOT) and fundamental frequency (F0), but listeners weight these cues differently.
-How is individual cue-weighting reflected in pre-attentive neural encoding?
-By combining behavioral categorization with EEG, we test whether primary and secondary phonetic cues differentially engage early neural responses—shedding light on how fine-grained acoustic detail interacts with abstract phonological representations in the brain.</p>
+For example, voicing contrasts in English stops are cued by both voice onset time (VOT) and fundamental frequency (F0), but listeners weigh these cues differently.
+How is individual cue-weighting reflected in neural encoding?
+By combining behavioral measures with EEG, we test whether primary and secondary phonetic cues differentially engage pre-attentive auditory processing—shedding light on how fine-grained acoustic detail interacts with abstract phonological representations.</p>
     </div>
 </div>